reactorlabs/RhoVec/semantics.md

        `c(-1, -2, -3)`; for now, we use specific syntax `e[-e]`.

   * `E_Subset1_Nothing_Assign`: The entire vector is replaced by a new one.
-    * If the replacement vector is too short, it gets recycled.
-If it is too long, it gets truncated.
+    * If the replacement vector is too short, it gets recycled, but only if the number of elements being replaced is a multiple of the replacement length.

-  * `E_Subset1_Positive1_Assign` and `E_Subset1_Positive2_Assign`: Elements
-    selected by the index vector are replaced by the corresponding right-hand side vector.
+  * `E_Subset1_Positive_Assign`: Elements selected by the index vector are replaced by the corresponding right-hand side vector.
     * If an index is out of bounds (and positive), the vector is first extended with `NA`s (of the appropriate type).
     * `0`s are dropped from the index vector.
     * `NA`s are not allowed in the index vector.
       * In R, `NA`s actually are allowed, but only if the RHS is a single-element vector.
-    * If the replacement vector is too short, it gets recycled.
-If it is too long, it gets truncated.
+    * If the replacement vector is too short, it gets recycled, but only if the number of elements being replaced is a multiple of the replacement length.
     * If the index vector has duplicate values, then the corresponding vector element will be overwritten, e.g. `v[c(1, 1)] <- c(10, 11)` replaces the first element with `11`.